deborahelizabethpadilla/To-Do-List/README.md

 **Summary:**

-This watchOS application allows users to create a to-do-list, allowing users to keep track of their responsibilites.
+This iOS and watchOS application allows users to create a to-do-list, allowing users to keep track of their responsibilites.

 **The application offers the following features:**